blenderon/VScan/README.md

-Native Android App for approving vegan products and ingredients
+Native Android App for approving vegan products and ingredients.
+TBD